euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 while the blood flow at lower hierarchies is modelled as parallel flows in a 3D porous media governed by the Darcy's equation.
-Spatially co-existing domains are referred as compartments, each of them reflects a certain hierarchy of tissue vascularity.
+Spatially co-existing domains are referred as compartments, each of them reflects a certain hierarchy of the tissue vascularity.
 The compartments are coupled together and communicate with the 1D flow model through sources and sinks, see Refs.
 [RLJB12]_, [RL12]_, [Mich13]_, [JRLB14]_.

 The multicompartment approach allows to respect the different characteristic features of perfusion hierarchies present in the tissue